How to Choose a Hearing Care Provider

 Video Summary Coming Soon

-If you have sudden hearing loss (hours to 3 days), new severe dizziness/vertigo, facial weakness, or other neurologic symptoms, don’t wait for a routine visit.
+If you have sudden hearing loss (within 72 hours)—especially if it’s in one ear—new severe dizziness/vertigo, facial weakness, or other neurologic symptoms, don’t wait for a routine visit.
+Even if you think it’s wax, allergies, or congestion, sudden hearing loss needs urgent evaluation.
 Use the Emergency: Hearing, Tinnitus, and Balance Safety Guide.

-You’ll learn how to evaluate audiologist credentials, compare different care settings, recognize quality providers and red flags, ask the right questions during consultations, and make a decision that fits your needs and budget.
+You’ll learn how to evaluate credentials of hearing care providers, compare different care settings, recognize quality providers and red flags, ask the right questions during consultations, and make a decision that fits your needs and budget.

 You’ve made the decision to address your hearing loss—a significant and often challenging step.
 Now comes another question that can feel overwhelming: Who should you trust with your hearing care?
-The relationship with your audiologist can span years or even decades, making this choice one of the most important you’ll make in your hearing health journey.
+The relationship with your hearing care provider can span years or even decades, making this choice one of the most important you’ll make in your hearing health journey.

 The good news: you don’t need to guess.
 There are clear markers of quality care, specific credentials that matter, and concrete questions that separate excellent providers from merely adequate ones.
 This guide will help you navigate your options with confidence.